coq/coq/doc/sphinx/addendum/extraction.rst

    This :term:`option` provides a comment that is included at the beginning of the output files.

+.. opt:: Extraction File Pragma @string

+   This :term:`option` provides a compiler pragma that is included at the beginning of the output files.
+   ``Set Extraction File Pragma "OPTIONS_GHC -cpp -XMagicHash".``

 .. opt:: Extraction Flag @natural

    This :term:`option` controls which optimizations are used during extraction, providing a finer-grained